 Hot Fudge is the ultimate ice cream topping.
 You can add it to any flavor and it makes them all 10x better!
 I mean can you really go wrong with warm fudge dripping all over ice cream?

-How much ice cream do I need for a sundae bar?
+How much ice cream do I need?

 It really depends on the number of people you are serving.
 I use 3 pints of assorted flavors for 8-10 people (about 1 pint per 2-3 people) So just adjust your numbers accordingly.